niloydebme/webpage/_pages/about.md

   </p>
   <p>
     I am <span style=" font-weight:bold;">Niloy Deb</span> (/ˈniː.loɪ dɛb/), currently a <b>lecturer</b> in the
    Department of Petroleum and Mineral Resources Engineering (PMRE) at Bangladesh University of Engineering and Technology (BUET), Dhaka.
-Before this, I worked as a <b>research assistant</b> in the
+Before joining there, I worked as a <b>research assistant</b> in the
     <b>Computational Fluid Dynamics and Heat Transfer (CFDHT) Research Group</b>,
     led by <b>Dr. Sumon Saha</b> (Professor, Department of Mechanical Engineering, BUET).
     I completed my <b>B.Sc.</b> in <b>Mechanical Engineering</b> from BUET and am a <u><b>prospective doctoral student in Mechanical Engineering</b>, starting in <b>Fall 2026</b></u>.